MarkNijhof/marknijhof.github.com/_posts/ 2010-12-06-good-bye-toto-hello-dorsey.markdown

 <script src="https://gist.github.com/730334.js?file=config.rb"></script>

 You can add different undefined options as well since it is just a hash.
-They will be accessible via <dorsey_server_variable>.config[:property_name] and this can be useful if you have some additional meta data that belongs to the blog.
+They will be accessible via &gt;dorsey_server_variable&lt;.config&#91;:property_name] and this can be useful if you have some additional meta data that belongs to the blog.
 Next up is the articles collection:

 <script src="https://gist.github.com/730334.js?file=articles.rb"></script>